blankajarmoszko/goodreads_data_scraper/README.md

 ## About

 This project is a Goodreads data scraper designed to scrape book information and up to 30 reviews per given title.
 It was developed as a helper tool for my machine learning thesis to gather Goodreads book and review data.
+The final thesis project can be found [here](https://github.com/blankajarmoszko/sentiment_classification_book_reviews_thesis).
 The project uses BeautifulSoup (bs4) to extract the necessary information.

 ## Features